tamimsarkar/volunteer-client/README.md

 building the Homepage <br />

-In the HomePage there are six sections
+In the HomePage there are mainly 2 sections `Header-section
-`Header-section
 Volunteer Events`
 <br />